 The Finnish emigrant museum

 The Finnish Emigrant Museum was founded in 2006.
 The Museum documents and shows the history and the present-day of emigration, immigration and internal migration.
 The task of the Museum is also to collect, preserve, research and set out material concerning migration.
-The Emigrant Museum acts as a meeting place and an information center for those who are interested in international events and those who are searching for information about their roots.
+The Emigrant Museum acts as a meeting place and an information center for those who are interested in international events.

 The Finnish migration has been a very notable phenomenon.
 There are approximately 1.3 million Finns and their descendants abroad nowadays.
 Half of the Finnish emigrants that went to North America during the years 1867-1930 came from the old Vaasa province.
 The proper place for an emigrant museum is Southern Ostrobothnia.

-The Finnish Emigrant Museum collects artefacts, photographs, archives, literature and records related to migration.
+The Finnish Emigrant Museum collects artifacts, photographs, archives, literature and records related to migration.
 The Finnish Emigrant Museum arranges seminars, lectures and other events, and shows permanent and temporary exhibitions.